 Ask for recommendations – and give them too

-A useful strategy is to reach out to other pros you’ve worked with and ask them to swap testimonials.
-You write an excellent review for them, and they write a stellar one for you.
+A useful strategy is to reach out to other professionals you’ve worked with and ask them to swap testimonials.
+You write a great review for them and they write a stellar one for you.

 Step 3: Upload a professional profile picture and background image